Updated: 22 hours ago

 Measuring the oxidation reduction potential (ORP) is such an easy, insightful test to perform, it’s a shame this poorly understood parameter is so underutilized.
 Of course, it’s that very lack of understanding that leaves ORP testing hidden away in the shadows.
 Though the science of ORP measurement is quite sophisticated, we can simplify its interpretation to serve our need to know more about a wastewater treatment system.

-The chart and table shown below will provide you with a handy reference to guide your understanding of oxidation reduction potential in your wastewater system.
-Clicking on either image will open up a two-page PDF allowing for better viewing and high-quality printing.
+The charts and table shown below will provide you with a handy reference to guide your understanding of oxidation reduction potential in your wastewater system.

 ORP Measurements In the Field